banchanKiro/english-to-garo-cli/README.md

 # english-to-garo-cli
-A simple cli tool (WIP) for English to Garo translation.
+A simple cli tool for English to Garo translation.

 ```english-to-garo-cli translate [word]```